Homemade vegetable broth

 Ingredients

-3 cups of coarsely chopped primary vegetables (see 2. above)
+3 cups of raw vegetables, roughly chopped (see 2. above)

 1 ½ cups of secondary vegetable scraps (see 3. above)